SAP-samples/cap-appgyver-covid-certcheck/tutorials/1_SecuritySetup/README.md

 ---

-## SAP XSUAA - SAP Identity Authentication trust
+## SAP XSUAA - SAP Identity Authentication Service trust

-To setup the required trust between the SAP XSUAA instance of your SAP BTP subaccount and your SAP Identity Authentication service, please follow the steps of the following tutorial ([click here](https://github.com/SAP-samples/appgyver-auth-flows/#sap-xsuaa---sap-identity-authentication-trust)).
+To setup the required trust between the SAP XSUAA instance of your SAP BTP subaccount and your SAP Identity Authentication Service, please follow the steps of the following tutorial ([click here](https://github.com/SAP-samples/appgyver-auth-flows/#sap-xsuaa---sap-identity-authentication-trust)).

 ---